China's Xi to visit Hong Kong for handover anniversary | Politics

 - China

-Whether Xi, who is president and general secretary of the ruling Communist Party, would visit Hong Kong at all for the anniversary had been in doubt due to the territory's struggle to control a surge in infections this year.
+The anniversary follows a crackdown led in part by Lee, a former Hong Kong security chief, to crush pro-democracy sentiment.
+Activists have been sentenced to prison, scores of others arrested and Hong Kong's most prominent pro-democracy newspaper shut down.

+The tighter controls under a national security law imposed in 2020 have prompted some people to leave for Taiwan, Britain, and other countries.

-The anniversary follows the jailing of pro-democracy activists and a crackdown on political activity in Hong Kong that has prompted warnings the ruling party is ruining the territory's status as a global business and financial center.
+That has prompted warnings the ruling party is ruining Hong Kong's status as a global business and financial center.

-Xi hasn't travelled outside mainland China since an official visit to Myanmar in January 2020 shortly before Beijing acknowledged the severity of the coronavirus outbreak in the central city of Wuhan and started imposing travel controls.
+Hong Kong, one of Asia's richest cities and a global business center with thriving film, publishing, and other creative industries, returned to China on July 1, 1997, under an agreement that promised a "high degree of autonomy" for 50 years.

+Activists and foreign governments say Beijing has reneged on that commitment.
+The United States suspended agreements that treated Hong Kong as a separate territory for trade, saying the city no longer had enough autonomy from control by Beijing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)